DevAyu-Codes/KL8H-Rom-Template/README.md

 A rom template for Tecno Spark 30C 5G (KL8H) to make flashable roms.

 ## How to use
-Edit your system.img accordingly and put it in the root directory, edit Installer.bat and Installer.sh with the rom's details.
+Edit your system.img accordingly and put it in the images directory, edit Installer.bat and Installer.sh with the rom's details.

 ## Details
 Kernel: 5.15.188-DevAyu